jzombie/pipper/README.md

 ## Commands/Features

+### Virtual Environment Preparation

 - `pipper create`: Create a Python virtual environment.
 If you have more than one version of Python installed locally, you can do `pipper create python[python-version]`.
 (Note: Pipper uses the `venv` directory in your project and supports one environment at a time.)
-- `pipper activate`: Activate a virtual environment.
+- `pipper activate`: Activate a virtual environment; all other Pipper commands do this automatically for you.

+### Virtual Environment Auto-Execution

+The following commands automatically start the virtual environment for you and exit the virtual environment when done.

 - `pipper install`: Install packages from a `requirements.txt` file (Note: if wanting to install a *specific* package, use `pip install [package-name]` instead).
 - `pipper freeze`: Freeze installed packages to update the `requirements.txt` file.
 - `pipper uninstall`: Uninstall packages listed in the `requirements.txt` file (Note: if wanting to uninstall a *specific* package, use `pip uninstall [package-name]` instead).